- Student & Fresh Graduate Resume Samples

 What is a Resume?

-A resume is a factual document summing up your career history: your work experience, skill sets and accomplishments.
+A resume is a factual document capturing your career history: your work experience, skill sets and accomplishments.
 It informs your reader what you have done in prior roles, and how you can continue to contribute value in your next role.

 At least that’s how most jobseekers view their resumes.